 - Don’t let others (including gallerists or dealers) try to persuade you that a piece is just right for you or your space – only you will know what’s right

-If your style veers towards minimalism and you prefer the Scandinavian clean, bright and functional look, then choosing art could seem an even more daunting task than normal.
+If your style veers towards minimalism and you prefer the bright and functional look, then choosing art may seem a daunting task.

 The 5 Tips – Buying Artwork for a minimalist Interior